AlphaBravoCompany/ab-training-labs/rancher-advanced/day-1/section-3-labs/README.md

 K3s currently supports upgrading from the Rancher UI.
 Unfortunately, it requires availability of 1 server node to actually perform the upgrade.
 Since this is a single node lab cluster, the upgrade will fail if we try.
 We can at least see this feature availability in the Rancher UI.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
-2. In the upper left next to the Rancher logo, click the down arrow, then click Global, then click `Add Cluster`
+2. In the upper left next to the Rancher logo, click the burger menu, then click  `Cluster Management`
-3. Select `Other Cluster`
+3. Click the button that says `Import Existing` and select `Generic`
 4. Enter a the cluster name `k3s-cluster` and click `Create`
-5. Copy the bottom command to the clipboard by clicking on the blue button on the right.
+5. Copy the `curl --insecure` middle command to the clipboard by clicking on the line of text
 6. Paste this into your code-server terminal on your lab server
-7. Click `Done` in Rancher and soon your should see the cluster added to the UI
+7. In the upper left next to the Rancher logo, click the burger menu, then click  `Cluster Management` and soon your should see the cluster added to the UI.
-8. Once the `k3s-cluster` shows as `Active` in the Rancher UI, click the 3 dots on the right next to the cluster and select `Edit`.
+8. Once the `k3s-cluster` shows as `Active` in the Rancher UI, click the 3 dots on the right next to the cluster and select `Edit config`.
 9. At the bottom, expand `K3S Options`
 10. Under `Kubernetes Version`, click the dropdown.
 Note that we installed `v1.17.3+k3s1` of K3s, but the Rancher UI knows there are newer version available.
-If we wanted to and had multiple `server nodes` available, we could select a newer version like `v1.20.9+k3s1`, then click the blue `Save` button at the bottom of the screen, and the K3s cluster would be automatically upgraded to the latest version.
+If we wanted to and had multiple `server nodes` available, we could select a newer version like `v1.21.5+k3s1`, then click the blue `Save` button at the bottom of the screen, and the K3s cluster would be automatically upgraded to the latest version.

 ____